HPDCollaborative/research-api-documents/content/index.md

 - Nested Materials Method
 - Basic Method

 It's important to note that internally the same data structure is used for both.
-So in all cases, a Materials array will be returned as the top level element in Content.
+So in all cases, a Nested Materials array will be returned as the top level element in Content.

 ::: danger IMPORTANT
-Just to reiterate and be clear, both Nested and Basic inventories will return an array of Materials as the top level element in Content.
-Basic will always return a single Material, where Nested can return many.
+Just to reiterate and be clear, both Nested and Basic inventories will return an array of Nested Materials as the top level element in Content.
+Basic (method) will always return a single Nested Material, where Nested (method) can return many.
 :::